guycdev/Analog-Designs/README.md

 ## Features

-Analog Designs offers the following key features to enhance the experience for both mortgage brokers and their clients:
+Analog Designs offers the following key CRUD features to enhance the experience for both mortgage brokers and their clients:

+- **Create Account**: Users can create an account on the website.
+Passwords are encrypted with bycript via the registration controller.
 - **Place Orders**: Users can effortlessly place orders for new websites right from the dashboard using the emailJS api and include information about the various services each business provides and the length of the deployment.
 - **Order Follow-Up**: Keep track of existing orders with real-time status updates to ensure everything is progressing as planned.
 - **Delete Deployments**: Provides the flexibility to delete deployed websites, giving brokers control over the online presence once the application is approved.